Skip to content

 h2c (cleartext HTTP/2)

-When the proxy detects this preface in the peeked bytes, the connection is dispatched directly to the HTTP/2 handler without any TLS involvement.
+When the connector detects this preface in the peeked bytes, the ConnectionStack is built around the HTTP/2 Layer directly without any TLS Layer.

 // proxy_start